Photoluminescence from metal nanostructures -- dependence on size: Discussion

-Nevertheless, while both rigorous $k$-space approach and our approximate analytic approaches are capable of reproducing most aspects of the experimental observations, the current study highlights the ability of the more rigorous approaches to capture subtle aspects such as the determination of the conditions under which the emission is due to radiative recombination or inelastic scattering (see, e.g., discussions in~\onlinecite{Shen_RRS_vs_hot_L,Klein_RRS_vs_hot_L,Solin_Merkelo_RRS_vs_hot_L,Solin_Merkelo_RRS_vs_hot_L_reply_to_comment,Shen_RRS_vs_hot_L_comment,Baumberg_SERS_T_measure,Baumberg-Aizpurua_Nat_comm_2024_inelastic,Abajo_Tagliabue_PL}), and identify the mechanism underlying the high sensitivity of the PL to the number of atomic levels observed in~\onlinecite{Hecht_PRL-2019}.
+Nevertheless, while both rigorous $k$-space approach and our approximate analytic approaches are capable of reproducing most aspects of the experimental observations, the current study highlights the ability of the more rigorous approaches to capture subtle aspects such as the determination of the conditions under which the emission is due to radiative recombination or inelastic scattering (see, e.g., discussions in~\onlinecite{Shen_RRS_vs_hot_L,Klein_RRS_vs_hot_L,Solin_Merkelo_RRS_vs_hot_L,Solin_Merkelo_RRS_vs_hot_L_reply_to_comment,Shen_RRS_vs_hot_L_comment,Baumberg_SERS_T_measure,Baumberg-Aizpurua_Nat_comm_2024_inelastic,Abajo_Tagliabue_PL}), {\XYZ emission from pre-scattered electrons~\cite{Abajo_Tagliabue_PL}, identifying subtle quantum mechanical effects that go beyond the standard quantum size effect (e.g.,~\onlinecite{Kreibig-book,Whetten_Quantum_size_effect_1997})\footnote{In comparison, the only quantum aspect of our theory is the use of the quantum version of the Boltzmann equation (see~\onlinecite{Dubi-Sivan}), while the electron states themselves (and thus, the permittivity) and the photon properties do not involve quantization. } such as the thickness dependence of the CW PL from atomic flat metal films (see Fig.~4a of~\onlinecite{Abajo_Tagliabue_PL}) and in the future, maybe even the high sensitivity to the number of atomic levels observed in~\onlinecite{Hecht_PRL-2019} for the PL due to pulsed illumination. }

-While in the current work we focused on the PL from simple structures and noble metals, our approach can be applied also to more complicated structures for which the local electric field is even more non-uniform such as long rods~\cite{Bouhelier_PL_2019}, various particle dimers~\cite{metal_luminescence_Link_2015,Bouhelier_PL_2019,Baumberg-Aizpurua_Nat_comm_2024_inelastic,Harutyunyan_2024}, trimers~\cite{Joel_Yang_ACS_Photonics_2016} etc., or to other plasmonic materials, including low electron density Drude materials such as transparent conducting oxides~\cite{Kinsey-Nat-Rev-Mater-2019,Un-Sarkar-Sivan-LEDD-II}.